Warmduscher at The Ritz

 Purveyors of sleezy punk funk that proudly resides in la-la-land, Warmduscher play at The Ritz this November.

 The offspring of a match made in hell between Fat White Family and Paranoid London, Warmduscher have for 10 years and soon-to-be five albums been one of the most exciting bands on the South London scene.
-Trading in chaos, their freewheeling live shows matching the deliciously debauched music they put to tape.
+Trading in chaos, their freewheeling live shows match the deliciously debauched music they put to tape.
 But they’ve also got the creative chops to back it up.
 At the heart of the circus is a real love for music, and a fixation with seeing what ungodly creations they can conjure by twisting together influences of all stripes, from jazz to electronica via hip hop.

 If you’re new to Warmduscher, check out the grotty groove machine that is 2018’s Whale City, which sees the band – together with producer Dan Carey – grab a plethora of genres by the collar and do everything in their wicked power to leave them a broken, quivering wreck.
 Within an hour they rip seven shades out of funk, garage punk, Lynch noir, surf pop, blues rock, glam and disco.
 Musically it’s a hell of a trip, but it’s also lyrically very entertaining, with singer Clams Baker Jr’s spinning unhinged tales of wanton desire and limitless treachery in society’s grimy underbelly.